 At this point we have a clear picture of the relative predictive performance of the different models.
-However, we have not specifically tested the validity of any of the model assumptions, such as likelihoods, independence assumptions, etc. The optimal performance of minimum bias / log-Poisson is likely due to the general validity of its implicit connection to the central limit theorem, as discussed earlier.
+However, we have not specifically tested the validity of any of the model assumptions, such as likelihoods, independence assumptions, etc. The optimal performance of Minimum Bias/Log-Poisson is likely due to the general validity of its implicit connection to the Central Limit Theorem as discussed earlier.

-The GLM assumption that all risks are identically distributed is potentially problematic when taken together with the log-link function.
+The GLM assumption that all risks are identically distributed is potentially problematic taken together with the log-link function.

-Figures 7.5 through 7.7 illustrate the lack of distributional consistency for this data set.
-We have broken the observations in the training data into 20 quantiles weighted by modeled values, sorted by actual versus modeled result.
-Using the same breakpoints, determined from the entire training data set, we then calculated the summed modeled values for each allegation group.
-If the errors were identically distributed for each allegation group, there should be only a random fluctuation, around the 5% of total expected for each bin.
+Figures 6 through 8 illustrate the lack of distributional consistency for this dataset.
+We have broken the observations in the training data into 20 quantiles weighted by modeled values, sorted by actual/modeled result.
+Using the same breakpoints, determined from the entire training dataset, we then calculated the amount of summed modeled values for each allegation group.
+If the errors were identically distributed for each allegation group there should be only a random fluctuation around the 5% of total expected for each bin.

-Figure 7.5 shows all allegation groups and, naturally, each bin demonstrates no differences in the weighted proportion.
-Figure 7.6 shows that the anesthesia-related allegation group has a much higher percentage of the error distribution in the lowest bin than what would be expected from the overall population.
-Figure 7.7 shows that, while not as dramatic,
+Figure 6 shows all allegation natures and naturally each bin demonstrates no differences in the weighted proportion.
+Figure 7 shows that the anesthesia related allegation group has a much higher percentage in the lowest bin than what would have been expected from the overall population, of the error distribution.
+Figure 8 shows that, while not as dramatic, the treatment related allegation group shows greater variation than the overall error distribution, with more of the highest and lowest values.